usrpro/uspro-hugo/content/projects/roundcube-webmail.en.md

 No support for adding plugins to Roundcube Webmail.

-## Added funtionality
+## Added functionality

 Custom plugins available to Roundcube webmail client.
-The Webmail client will be able to take aditional plugins for installation from environment, providing a more extensible and feature complete client and better user experience.
+The Webmail client will be able to take additional plugins for installation from environment, providing a more extensible and feature complete client and better user experience.

 ## Scope